 Oven-Toasting Option :

-If using the wavy type of ramen, you may prefer to toast them in the oven, since they don't make contact with the pan as well as straight noodles.
+If using the wavy type of ramen, it's easier to toast them in the oven, since they don't make good contact with the pan like straight noodles do.

 To do it, spread the broken noodles on a baking sheet and toast in a 380°F oven for 5 to 7 minutes, stirring at the halfway point.